ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ### Protocol Features

-- Datagram replay protection.
+- Record replay protection.
-- Datagram confidentiality and integrity.
+- Record (datagram) confidentiality and integrity.
-- Cryptographic handshake message reliability.
-- Out-of-order datagram receipt.
+- Out-of-order record receipt.
-- Cookie-based DoS mitigation.
+- DoS mitigation (cookie-based).

 See also the features from TLS.